Kazushi Sakuraba vs. Royce Gracie: The fight

 Royce made his entrance to the event wearing his trademark gi, but this time he took it off in order to fight in MMA shorts.
 Sakuraba followed shortly after, wearing a Chute Boxe jersey and a series of wrestling masks that he went peeling off theatrically while walking the ramp.

 Sakuraba opened this fight by immediately knocking Royce down with a low kick and a right hand.
 Choosing to remain on the mat, the Brazilian defended with vigorous punches and upkicks when Sakuraba threatened with an ankle lock, so the Japanese resorted to kick his legs in trademark fashion, an exchange that drew boos from the crowd.
 When the Japanese fighter finally acceded to engage Gracie on the ground, he passed his guard with some punches and captured his back on the side, forcing Royce to stand up.
 After some struggle, in a reminiscence of their first match, Sakuraba grabbed a Kimura lock attempt and caused them to go between the ropes while Gracie struck him in an attempt to get free.
 The round ended with both exchanging kicks again.

 At the next round, Sakuraba blocked a takedown attempt and tried to attack, but Royce charged with a clinch against the ropes.
 Advised of the wrestler's long time injury, Gracie focused his efforts in landing knees at Sakuraba's bandaged knee.
-The action slowed down while they fought at the clinch, which attracted again the crowd's disapproval, and it was only interrupted when referee Mario Yamasaki restart.
+The action slowed down while they fought at the clinch, which attracted again the crowd's disapproval, and it was only interrupted when referee Mario Yamasaki restarted the bout.
 Retaking the action, Sakuraba stopped another takedown and landed several knees from a classic muay thai clinch.
 In response, Royce moved them against the ropes, where they exchanged body shots and knees until the end of the round.
 Both fighters acknowledged the other's effort and hugged in the rest time.

 At the third and final round, the Japanese scored a takedown.
 When Royce answered with a Kimura lock attempt from his guard, Sakuraba capitalized on it to pass his guard and catch his back.
 Gracie stood up, but Sakuraba threatened him again with his own Kimura attempt, so the Brazilian threw strikes at his head, although the wrestler managed to block most of them with his glove and shoulder.
 With 40 seconds remaining, Gracie shot for two takedowns, but Sakuraba blocked them, captured his back again and started to work for an armbar while Gracie defended.
 However, the time expired with the Japanese still pursuing the submission.

-After the match, judges Richard Bertrand, Nelson Hamilton and Cecil Peoples scored the contest as 30-27, 29-28, and 29-28, all three for Gracie, who was thus declared winner by unanimous decision.
+After the match, judges Richard Bertrand, Nelson Hamilton and Cecil Peoples scored the contest as 30–27, 29–28, and 29–28, all three for Gracie, who was thus declared winner by unanimous decision.
 Sakuraba and him hugged again and were greeted on the ring by Hélio Gracie.